kiranbakale/AMI-Readme/docs/environment_configure.md

 ## 1. Install Ansible

 The Toolkit requires Ansible to be installed.
 You can either use a Python virtual environment or install Ansible globally.
-We recommend using the python virtual environment.
+Additionally you can avoid installing anything by using the Toolkit's Docker image.
+We recommend using the method you're most familiar with.

+### Using Ansible inside a Docker container

+With Docker the only prerequisite is installation, the Toolkit's image contains everything else you'll need.
+The official [Docker installation instructions](https://docs.docker.com/engine/install/) should be followed to correctly install and run Docker.

-### Option 1a: Install Ansible with a Virtual Environment
+### Installing Ansible with a Virtual Environment

-We recommend using this approach as your local environment will be isolated from other python packages that you install on your machine.
+If installing Ansible locally, we recommend using this approach as your local environment will be isolated from other python packages that you install on your machine.
 Additionally, your local environment will match the environment used for testing, validation, and building docker images, so there is less chance of package changes affecting the ansible environment you are running locally.

 To setup the Python virtual environment the first time, run: